 Online education is a relatively new concept for many Australian students.
 For a long time, we have been constrained to the bricks and mortar tertiary institution; now there are options for postgraduate students to learn and further their careers—no matter their location or work commitments.

 Master of Healthcare Leadership (MHL) student, Madeline Gilkes, shares her experience with SCU Online so far and provides some tips for success to current and prospective students.

 What initially attracted you to studying your Masters online?

 I wanted to study my Masters with SCU Online because it allowed one unit at a time to be studied.
 My first child was nearly one-year-old when I commenced study.
-I needed flexible study arrangements to allow me to have quality family time, be able to work to meet our financial needs and fulfill my academic and professional goals.
+I needed flexible study arrangements to allow me to have quality family time, be able to work to meet our financial needs and fulfil my academic and professional goals.

 How did you find balancing online study with your other commitments?

 Southern Cross University’s MHL has so far been great for achieving work/family/life balance.
 I didn't even need to take a study break or request extensions with my course, despite having my second baby a few months ago!

-Was there anything that you found particularly difficult, and how did you deal/overcome this?
+Was there anything that you found particularly difficult?

 There have not been any particularly difficult study moments.
 I have actually been trying to increase my workload to finish faster.